 - Filtered water

-- Herbs or flowers *
+- Organic herbs or flowers

 * I believe that the traditional method of making a hydrosol usually uses fresh flowers and herbs instead of dried ones.
 Seeing as how I have no access to fresh elderflowers at the moment, though, I decided to try making a hydrosol with dried flowers instead.
 You could also try lavender flowers, or roses, or herbs like rosemary or thyme.

 I’m definitely no expert on hydrosol-making yet, especially since this was only my first experiment with hydrosols, but the dried flowers seem to have worked quite well.
 There may be a difference in the strength of the hydrosol between using fresh flowers and dried ones, but I’ve tried several different hydrosols before, and the hydrosol I made with the dried flowers seems to be the same.
 It’s hard to describe exactly, but my homemade hydrosol looks, smells, and feels just like the other hydrosols I’ve tried.

 When the season for fresh flowers comes around again, I’d like to try making a hydrosol again using fresh fowers.
 Maybe I’ll even try a different type using some of the herbs and flowers in my garden like lavender or chamomile.

 Hydrosols are made when the herbs and flowers are distilled using steam into a water that contains the properties of the herb or flower.
 I am nowhere even close to being a scientist, but basically what you are trying to do is to create a situation where steam (containing your filtered water and the herbs or flowers you are using) will rise to the top of your stockpot, hit a cold, ice-filled lid, and then condense back into water and drip into your bowl, making your hydrosol.

 These are the things you need to do to create this type of situation: